-The prior SHSP, completed in 2019, was branded as the Strategic Traffic Safety Plan (STSP) to emphasize the plan's applicability to all roads in Arizona.
+The prior SHSP, completed in 2019, was branded as a Strategic Traffic Safety Plan (STSP) to emphasize the plan's applicability to all roads in Arizona.
 The 2019 STSP established five emphasis areas, as shown below.
 The 2019 STSP established a long-term vision of "Toward Zero Deaths by Reducing Crashes for a Safer Arizona" and a goal to "reduce traffic fatalities on Arizona's roadways".
-This report was referenced to identify lessons learned and to build off its successes in addressing safety needs.
+This report was referenced during the development of the SHSP to identify lessons learned and to build off its successes in addressing safety needs.
 Various strategies from the 2019 STSP were implemented since the adoption of the plan.
 Some of these strategies include: